 Aside from most other county-wide laws shared between States, there appears to be consolidated support for the protection of the corporate veil, under the strongly held belief that without it, the wheels of commerce simply cannot turn.

 The notable Cornell Glasgow LLC. v.
 Nichols is now considered the poster boy for the prevention of access to corporate transactions in middle America, however when examined, there appears no justifiable reason to pierce the corporate veil despite such clandestine and unprofessional behaviours on the part of the defendants; rather the whole matter appears tantamount to little more than a classic breach of contract.

-This over complication of the argument does beg the question of whether claimants are all too quick to attack the character of those accused, in order to alleviate doubts as to a right of claim, where proper evaluation of the facts would likely reveal a swift path to justice that allows reduced costs and minimised court time.
+This over complication of the argument begs the question of whether claimants are all too quick to attack the character of the accused in order to alleviate doubts as to a right of claim, whereas proper evaluation of the facts would likely reveal a swift path to justice with reduced costs and minimal court time.

 This overruling stance (amongst other cases) also fell back on the domestic line taken in Adams v Cape Industries Plc, where it had been decided that: